achoenix/optical_io/docs/index.md

 > License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ## How to Cite
-In academic papers or websites, you may use the following format:
+In articles or websites, you may use the following format:
-X. Sun, Optical I/O (https://achoenix.github.io/optical_io/)
+Andy Sun, Optical I/O (https://achoenix.github.io/optical_io/)